Strike action: During and after the Industrial Revolution

 The strike action only became a feature of the political landscape with the onset of the Industrial Revolution.
 For the first time in history, large numbers of people were members of the industrial working class; they lived in towns and cities, exchanging their labor for payment.
 By the 1830s, when the Chartist movement was at its peak in Britain, a true and widespread 'workers consciousness' was awakening.
-In 1838, a Statistical Society of London committee "used the first written questionnaire...
-The committee prepared and printed a list of questions 'designed to elicit the complete and impartial history of strikes.'"
+In 1838, a Statistical Society of London committee "used the first written questionnaire… The committee prepared and printed a list of questions 'designed to elicit the complete and impartial history of strikes.'"

 In 1842 the demands for fairer wages and conditions across many different industries finally exploded into the first modern general strike.
 After the second Chartist Petition was presented to Parliament in April 1842 and rejected, the strike began in the coal mines of Staffordshire, England, and soon spread through Britain affecting factories, cotton mills in Lancashire and coal mines from Dundee to South Wales and Cornwall.
 Instead of being a spontaneous uprising of the mutinous masses, the strike was politically motivated and was driven by an agenda to win concessions.
-Probably as much as half of the then industrial work force were on strike at its peak – over 500,000 men.
-The local leadership marshalled a growing working class tradition to politically organize their followers to mount an articulate challenge to the capitalist, political establishment.
+As much as half of the then industrial work force were on strike at its peak – over 500,000 men.
+The local leadership marshaled a growing working class tradition to politically organize their followers to mount an articulate challenge to the capitalist, political establishment.
 Friedrich Engels, an observer in London at the time, wrote:

-by its numbers, this class has become the most powerful in England, and woe betide the wealthy Englishmen when it becomes conscious of this fact ...
-The English proletarian is only just becoming aware of his power, and the fruits of this awareness were the disturbances of last summer.
+by its numbers, this class has become the most powerful in England, and woe betide the wealthy Englishmen when it becomes conscious of this fact … The English proletarian is only just becoming aware of his power, and the fruits of this awareness were the disturbances of last summer.

 As the 19th century progressed, strikes became a fixture of industrial relations across the industrialized world, as workers organized themselves to collectively bargain for better wages and standards with their employers.
-Karl Marx has condemned the theory of Pierre-Joseph Proudhon criminalizing strike action in his work The Poverty of Philosophy.
+Karl Marx condemned the theory of Pierre-Joseph Proudhon criminalizing strike action in his work The Poverty of Philosophy.